vcaldaralo/backstagectl/README.md

 - `auth`: Manage authentication with the Backstage IDP.
 - `get`: Display one or many Backstage entities
-- `verify`: Verify properties of Backstage entities
+- `check`: Check properties of Backstage entities

 ### Example